-Female genital mutilation (FGM) is a procedure where the female genitals are deliberately cut, injured or changed, but where there's no medical reason for this to be done.
+Female Genital Mutilation (FGM); FGM is a procedure where a female genitals are deliberately cut, injured or changed, but where there's no medical reason for this to be done.

-- The World Health Organisation defines FGM as "all procedures (not operations) which involve partial or total removal of external female genitalia or injury to the female genital organs whether for cultural or ther non-therapeuitic reasons. - FGM is a form of abuse and violence against women & girls, a serious public health risk and a human rights issue.
+- The World Health Organisation15 defines FGM as "all procedures (not operations) which involve partial or total removal of external female genitalia or injury to the female genital organs whether for cultural or ther non-therapeuitic reasons. - FGM is a form of abuse and violence against women & girls, a serious public health risk and a human rights issue.
 It is illegal in the UK to subject a girl or woman to FGM